mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 A later discussion section in this chapter illustrates a more complex interaction with design stages.

+NOTE - TO INTEGRATE - SEPARATE SECTIONS OR BOIL DOWN

+**Fluid variable editing effective movement**

+Movement was a key to playtesting feedback.

+Some evidence of building profiency with significant work to change these three key variables.

+However some stay with the starting variables and don't changes as much as they should.

+**Level design and prototyping**

+Lots of evidence of rapid changes and building of fluency of structured
+We saw the beginning of that process in Toby's practice in vignette in the last chapter.

+A code snapshot showing the link of the graphical representation of the array.

+There was also the process of messing the lines of code in the array.
+Which impacted syntax understanding.

+**The swapping of assets and more complex work with code syntax**

+Give overview.

+This is also a good example of the digital literacy skills here are authentic including

+- File downloading and migration from one Web app to another via desktop
+- Tab navigation
+- Tool bar use in piskel , simplified photoshop , list different , crop, fill , export
+- Copy and paste
+- Selecting more than one line with mouse

+**Incomplete graphical blocks to help seed narrative and art creativity**

+The use of blank blocks encourages design as does the theme of environmental as steers participants into games involving animals.
+This is relatively easy to design and bring its own sense of game mechanics potentially.
+LINK

 ### Narratives and graphics drawing on home funds of knowledge